Nicola Dunkley

 Key details

 I offer online and telephone counselling.
-There is one step up into the property where I work.
-I am on the ground floor.
-The toilet is upstairs.
+There is one step up into the property where I work and I am upstairs.
+The toilet is also upstairs.

 Additional languages